The Human Truth Foundation

 #epistemology #knowledge #philosophy #solipsism #subjectivism #thinking_errors

 Solipsism is an extreme extrapolation of subjectivism.
 It arises as a result of an epistemological problem: everything we know is the result of internal thought.
-It is possible that everything we see, the entirety of what we consider "reality" is an illusion or a trick.
-Any one of us could be completely insane, suffering from grand delusions, where nothing that is experienced corresponds to reality.
-Some people involuntarily live long periods of their lives in such a state, hallucinating their lives away17.
-Metaphysical solipsism is the belief that "your own mental states are the only states": Only your self exists, nothing else18.
+It is logically possible that everything we see, the entirety of what we consider "reality", is an illusion or a trick.
+Metaphysical solipsism is the belief that this state is self-generated; that "your own mental states are the only states" - no-one else has an independent consciousness: Only your self exists, nothing else17.
 All is a creation of your imagination, including other beings.
-Those other beings may appear to be alive but they are actually projections of your own subconscious being - their subconscious is your subconscious, and your limited view of their lives derives from your deeper mind playfully denying your conscious self full knowledge of what is really going on.
+Those other beings may appear to be alive but they are actually projections of your own subconscious - their subconscious is your subconscious, and your limited view of their lives derives from your deeper mind playfully denying your conscious self full knowledge of what is really going on.
 The whole world plays out in your imagination.
-Although it is impossible to disprove solipsism, there are some strong arguments against it.
+Although it is impossible to disprove solipsism18, there are some strong arguments against it.

 "Metaphysical Solipsism is Not True" by Vexen Crabtree (2010)